karabayse/edabit/README.md

 * Toy car workshop
 * Regex, match a string if it contains at least one digit
 * Return the smaller string number
 * Get the file extension
+* Object restructuring